mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Exploding Gradient Problem?

+Exploding gradients can be dealt with by gradient clipping (truncating the gradient if it exceeds some magnitude)

 ReLU in conjunction with batch normalization (or ELU or SELU) has effectively obviated both vanishing/ exploding gradients and the internal covariate shift problem.

 The problem still remains for recurrent nets though (to some extent at least).